onflowser/flowser/app/README.md

 ## Solution

-To solve this problem, we've created a merged `package.json` file, that combines dependencies from all other packages (currently `@flowser/backend` and `@flowser/frontend`).
+To solve this problem, we've created a merged `package.json` file, that combines dependencies from all other packages (currently `@flowser/backend` and `@flowser/frontend`) along with the `src/package.json` file, which acts as a template.

 Then we need to install those packages to the `app/node_modules` directory without "hoisting" them to the project root - https://classic.yarnpkg.com/blog/2018/02/15/nohoist.